-Other facilities include the JPMorgan Chase Innovation Center, the Lerner Trading Center and the Harker ISE Lab.
+- State-of-the-art facilities in Purnell Hall, designed to foster collaboration among students, faculty and industry; other facilities include the JPMorgan Chase Innovation Center, the Lerner Trading Center and the Harker ISE Lab

-We are living in the era of data - big data is reshaping the way we live and the way businesses operate.
-Big data’s impact is especially profound in the financial services industry, where data is abundant and comes from various sources, including financial markets, customer records and transactions, and digitalized business operations.
+Today big data is reshaping the way we live and the way businesses operate.
+Its impact is especially profound in the financial services industry, where abundant data comes from many sources including financial markets, customer records and transactions, and digitalized business operations.

 Applying to the Program

 Students from many academic disciplines can be successful in the interdisciplinary Ph.D. in FSAN program.
 Strong candidates will have quantitative backgrounds, solid computer skills and a basic understanding of business principles in the financial services sector.